nellaschema/data-engineering/ftw/retail-transactions-dataset/06-automating-notebooks.md

-# Alternative / more intuitive way of automating data cleaning up to the gold layer involves creating multiple tasks in `Jobs and Pipelines` uisng Notebooks.
+# Automating data cleaning up to the gold layer involves creating multiple tasks in `Jobs and Pipelines` uisng Notebooks.

 ## Create a Job